aternosorg/armarius/README.md

 This library mainly focuses on a low memory footprint, especially when reading archives with tens of thousands of entries, and the ability to merge archives without decompressing and recompressing all entries.

-For deflate/inflate support, this library depends on Pako.
+For deflate/inflate support, this library depends on the [Compression Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Compression_Streams_API) (if available) or [fflate](https://github.com/101arrowz/fflate).

 ## Installation